 If your account has been hacked, it is likely that you will be logged out of it and will no longer be able to regain access to it or log back in.
 This may have been carried out by someone you know; however, it is likely that this is by someone you don’t know via malware (software specifically designed to disrupt, damage or gain unauthorised access to a person’s computer).

 You might see an element of fraud-type activity once the account has been hacked.
 The account may message your friends and family encouraging them to invest money into a bitcoin account, or various spamming deals, they might also upload these messages onto your profile in the hope that people will believe this is you.
 If this is to happen, we recommend contacting Action Fraud on 0300 123 2040 for further support and advice.

-Abusive comments made could be a form of malicious communication (communication sent with the intent to cause distress) and these can be reported online and to the police.
+If your account is hacked and, as a result, abusive comments are made, this could be a form of malicious communication (communication sent with the intent to cause distress), and these can be reported through us, and to the police on 101.

 Find out how to report and recover hacked accounts on commonly used social networking sites below: